griffindigitalsolutions/cf7-push-bullet/cf7-push-bullet/README.txt

 === Plugin Name ===
 Contributors: cristianrat
 Donate link: https://griffin.digital/plugin-contact-form-7-push-bullet-integration
-Tags: Contact Form 7, CF7, PushBullet, push bullet, contact form 7 push bullet, cf7 pushbullet, cf7 push bullet Requires at least: 4.0
+Tags: Contact Form 7, CF7, Pushbullet, push bullet, contact form 7 push bullet, cf7 pushbullet, cf7 push bullet Requires at least: 4.0
 Tested up to: 4.9
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows form submissions to be sent to a user's device(s) via the PushBullet API (https://www.pushbullet.com)
+Allows form submissions to be sent to a user's device(s) via the Pushbullet API (https://www.pushbullet.com)

 == Description ==

-Allows form submissions to be sent to a user's device via the PushBullet API (https://www.pushbullet.com) All form submissions are saved to the database (whether successful or not) giving you peace of mind that your submissions won't be lost if either emails or PushBullet API are not working.
+Allows form submissions to be sent to a user's device via the Pushbullet API (https://www.pushbullet.com) All form submissions are saved to the database (whether successful or not) giving you peace of mind that your submissions won't be lost if either emails or Pushbullet API are not working.

-After installing and activating the plugin, you need to get your PushBullet API key and save it.
+After installing and activating the plugin, you need to get your Pushbullet API key and save it.
 Without it, all requests will fail, but they will be saved to the database.

 == Installation ==

 1. Upload `cf7-push-bullet.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Save your PushBullet API key in the settings tab (Side menu : Contact > Pushbullet > Settings)
+1. Save your Pushbullet API key in the settings tab (Side menu : Contact > Pushbullet > Settings)

 == Frequently Asked Questions ==

-= Do I need a PushBullet account? =
+= Do I need a Pushbullet account? =

 Yes.